srinathln7/zkp-authentication/lib/util/README.md

 # Package `util` :

-The code in the `util` package defines utility functions for handling big integers and unique string-to-big.Int conversion.
+The `util` package provides utility functions for working with big integers and string-to-big.Int conversions.
+The `ParseBigInt` function parses a string and returns a pointer to a big.Int if successful, while the `StringToUniqueBigInt` function uniquely converts a string to a big integer using ASCII character values.
+These utility functions are helpful for handling big integer arithmetic and unique representations of strings as big integers.

 1. **ParseBigInt Function:**
-   - `ParseBigInt` function is used to parse a string and return a pointer to a big.Int if successful.
+   - `ParseBigInt` function is used to parse a string and return a pointer to a `big.Int` if successful.
    - It takes two parameters: `str` (the string to parse) and `param` (a string identifying the parameter being parsed).
    - Inside the function, a new big.Int variable `bigInt` is created.
    - `bigInt.SetString()` method is used to attempt parsing the input string `str` as a base-10 integer.